-SCHOOL ACTIVITY TASK Why is the decline of Arctic sea ice extent threatening the livelihood of polar bears?
-SPECIES, ECOSYSTEMS AND FOOD PRODUCTION On land, the area of risk from major ecosystem change is expected to be around 50% lower at 1.5°C than at 2°C. In addition, risks of species local losses and extinction are also much lower at 1.5°C. For coral reefs, while the prognosis is dire at 1.5°C, it is worse still at 2°C. Around 70 to 90% of coral reefs are expected to be lost at 1.5°C compared to 99% at 2°C of warming.
+TASK Why is the decline of Arctic sea ice extent threatening the livelihood of polar bears?
+SPECIES, ECOSYSTEMS AND FOOD PRODUCTION On land, the area at risk of major ecosystem change is expected to be around 50% lower at +1.5°C than at +2°C. In addition, risks of loss of local species and extinction are also much lower at +1.5°C. For coral reefs, while the prognosis is dire at +1.5°C, it is worse still at +2°C. Around 70 to 90% of coral reefs are expected to be lost at +1.5°C compared to 99% at +2°C warming.
 Today, 30% of the corals are already damaged by the ocean temperature rise and its acidification.

-Decline in the global fisheries catch could be twice as large at 2°C than 1.5°C, and there would be smaller reductions in yields of key food crops of maize, rice and wheat at 1.5°C than at 2°C. OCEAN ACIDIFICATION Since the level of CO2 in the atmosphere would be lower at 1.5 than at 2°C, less CO, would be taken up by the ocean, and thus the increase in ocean acidity would be less at 1.5°C. SCHOOL ACTIVITY EXPERIMENT Plan an experiment to show that CO2 emissions increase ocean acidity.
-See, for example, the teaching unit "CO2 emissions and acidification of the oceans", taken out of La main à la pâte's teaching module "The ocean, my planet and me!".
+The global fisheries catch could drop by twice as much at +2°C rather than +1.5°C, and there would be smaller reductions in yields of key food crops such as maize, rice and wheat at +1.5°C than at +2°C. OCEAN ACIDIFICATION Since the level of CO2 in the atmosphere would be lower at +1.5°C than at +2°C, less CO, would be absorbed by the ocean, and therefore the increase in ocean acidity would be less at +1.5°C. SCHOOL ACTIVITY EXPERIMENT Plan an experiment to show that CO2 emissions increase ocean acidity.
+See, for example, the teaching unit "CO2 emissions and acidification of the oceans", in La main à la pâte's teaching module "The ocean, my planet and me!".

-What are the causes and consequences of coral bleaching?
+What are the causes and consequences of QUESTION coral bleaching?

-ADAPTATION AT 1.5°C VS. 2°C In combination, the greater physical changes at warming of 2°C as opposed to 1.5°C, lead to larger risks for livelihoods, food and water security, human health and security, and economic growth.
+ADAPTATION AT +1.5°C VS. +2°C In combination, the greater physical changes at warming of 2°C as opposed to 1.5°C lead to greater risks to livelihoods, food and water security, human health and security, and economic growth.

-As the impacts would be larger at 2°C than 1.5°C, greater adaptation efforts would be required to deal with them.
+As the impacts would be greater at $+2^{\circ}$ C than $+1.5^{\circ}$ C, greater adaptation efforts would be required to deal with them.

-However, even at 1.5°C, the speed and rate of the physical changes can exceed human abilities to adapt.
-For instance, in the case of sea level rise, the populations of some low-lying islands may ultimately have to permanently relocate.
+However, even at +1.5°C, the speed of the physical changes could exceed human capacity to adapt.
+For instance, in the case of sea level rise, the populations of some low-lying islands will have to migrate.

-Regional key risks and potential for risk reduction with current adaptation.
-Adapted from the Special Report on Global Warming of 1.5°C (IPCC).
+Regional key risks and potential for risk reduction with current adaptation Adapted from the Special Report on Global Warming of 1.5°C (IPCC).

 c.
-How to limit warming to 1.5°C?
+How can warming be limited to 1.5°C?